Struga Poetry Evenings (SPE) is considered one

 felt towards the Macedonian people in general.

-in her twenties who told me that Maria could not
+who told me that Maria could not come because

-come because she had another job to do and that
+she had another job to do and that she would

-she would replace her in accompanying me in a
+replace her in accompanying me in a tour in the

-tour in the city.
-She had a Macedonian name so I
+city.
+She had a Macedonian name so I could not

-could not remember it.
+remember it.
 She was a good talker.
+She asked me

-She asked me if I would like to drink coffee and
+if I would like to drink coffee and I did not

-I did not mind.
-We walked for ten minutes until
+mind.
+We walked for ten minutes until we arrived

-we arrived to a square with a lot of restaurants
+to a square with a lot of restaurants and

 Egypt.
 The girl told me that she was a